HarworthLogoFit

 Your views are very important to us as we want to ensure that our proposals are delivered in the right way so they can deliver the right benefits for Wrexham.

-Please take the time to look around the website to learn more about the plans and ensure your feedback help shapes the plans before an application is submitted to the Council.
+Please take the time to look around the website to learn more about the plans submit your feedback no later than Tuesday 7th May 2024.

 The Proposals

-• Offer a sustainable residential development that capitalises on the site’s proximity to local shops and services by promoting pedestrian and cycle links;
+• Homes located in a convenient location, capitalising on the proximity of nearby shops and services by promoting pedestrian and cycle links;

-• Provide a sustainable development that utilises renewable energy sources, as well as low-carbon construction materials and methods;
+• Homes which utilise renewable energy sources, as well as low carbon materials and modern methods of construction;

 Site Considerations